marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ### CollectionView's `addChildView`

-The `addChildView` method can be used to add a view that is independent of your Backbone.Collection.
+The `addChildView` method can be used to add a view that is independent of your `Backbone.Collection`.
 Note that this added view will be subject to filtering and ordering and may be difficult to manage in complex situations.
 Use with care.

 This method takes two parameters, the child view instance and the index for where it should be placed within the [CollectionView's children](#collectionviews-children).

 ```js
 var Mn = require('backbone.marionette');